-Priority One: Evaluation of the data collected at MnROAD will continue with final report in October.
+Priority One: Evaluation of the data collected at MnROAD will continue with final report posted on website.

-Priority Three: Task Order will be awarded for additional ProVAL enhancements related to mapping.
+Priority Three: Task Order has been awarded for additional ProVAL enhancements related to mapping.

 Priority Four: Regional Calibration/Verification Sites - this study was awarded to SME, Inc. and will be kicked off in October.
 This study is based on the efforts of the Technical Advisory Committee (TAC).